TristanCann/echo-of-strategic-comms-codebase/README.md

 We developed a novel method for measuring the 'echo' of strategic communications that uses semantic similarity to identify texts that repeat similar messages without requiring keyword searches.
 This method was tested on a set of press releases from environmentally-active organisations and their potential impact on Twitter discussion of climate change.
 Full details of this work are available at [paper under review].

 This codebase has been tested on **Python 3.12.3** using the module versions listed in **requirements.txt**.
 Much of the methodology here is compatible with other Python and module versions, but note that the sentencisation behaviour of Spacy has been observed to change and will therefore have a small effect on similarity scores for longer texts.
-Scripts that draw figures also assume a local installation of LaTeX, but this behvaiour can be disabled by removing lines that read **plt.rc('text', usetex = True)**.
+Scripts that draw figures also assume a local installation of LaTeX, but this behaviour can be disabled by removing lines that read `plt.rc('text', usetex = True)`.

 The modules used in this codebase can be installed using:
 `pip install -r requirements.txt`